-The Consolidated Financial Statements are prepared subject to oversight and control of the Finance Director, who seeks to ensure that data is captured from Group locations and all required information for disclosure in the Consolidated Financial Statements is provided.
+The Consolidated Financial Statements are prepared subject to oversight and control of the Chief Financial Officer, who seeks to ensure that data is captured from Group locations and all required information for disclosure in the Consolidated Financial Statements is provided.
 An appropriate control framework has been put in place around the recording of appropriate consolidation journals and other adjustments.
 The Consolidated Financial Statements are reviewed by the FRADG prior to being reviewed by the Audit Committee and approved by the Board of Directors.

 Group management has responsibility for major strategic development and financing decisions.
 Responsibility for operational issues is devolved, subject to limits of authority, to product group and operating company management.
-Management
+Management at all levels is responsible for internal control over the business functions that have been delegated.
+This embedding of the system of internal control throughout the Group's operations is designed to enable the organisation to respond quickly to evolving business risks, and to ensure that significant internal control issues, should they arise, are reported promptly to appropriate levels of management.

-Further details in relation to the Committee's work in this area are set out in the Audit Committee section of the 2020 Annual Report and Form 20-F.
+Further details in relation to the Committee's work in this area are set out in the Audit Committee section of the 2022 Annual Report and Form 20-F.